 Jacqueline Froelich

-KUAF Reporter, "Ozarks at Large" and NPR CorrespondentJacqueline Froelich is an investigative journalist and has been a news producer for KUAF National Public Radio since 1998.
+KUAF Reporter and NPR CorrespondentJacqueline Froelich is an investigative journalist and has been a news producer for KUAF National Public Radio since 1998.
 She covers politics, the environment, energy, business, education, history, race and culture.
 Her radio segments have been nationally syndicated.
-She is also a station-based national correspondent for NPR in Washington DC., and recipient of eight national and state broadcast awards.
+She is also a station-based national correspondent for NPR in Washington D.C., and recipient of eight national and state broadcast awards.

 -